fireworks.core package

 track_file(launch_dir=None)

-Reads the monitored file and returns back the last N lines
+Reads the monitored file and returns back the last N lines.

 launch_dir (str) – directory where job was launched in case of relative filename